30 Days free Return

 Stainless steel is an alloy — a blend of iron, chromium, and other elements.
 The chromium forms a thin, protective layer that resists corrosion.
 That's what makes steel “stainless” in the first place.

 But the blend varies enormously.
 Different grades behave differently on skin, in water, and through years of wear.
 316L — widely known as surgical steel — sits at the top end of the grades used in jewellery.
-It's built for durability, comfort, and a finish that lasts.
+It's designed for durability, comfort, and a finish that lasts.

 The “L” stands for low carbon.
 That small detail has a big practical effect, which is worth understanding before you buy.